Level of Study

 - Students will carry out and report on, in both written and oral form, a fieldwork project on a local musical culture.

 All mandatory instruction must be completed and approved of before the exam.
 All instruction is compulsory.
 Absence of more than 20% leads to loss of right to take the exam.

 Forms of Assessment

-Internal evaluation.
-All assignments must be completed with a passing grade.
+Internal evaluation with at least two examiners.
+Both assignments must be completed with a passing grade.

 Letter grade from A to F.

 The literature list will be available by 01.06. for the Autumn semester and 01.12. for the Spring semester.

 The course will be evaluated in accordance with the quality assurance system of the University of Bergen.